-The lip on the flood bracket will go to the inside of the lamphead and wrap around the edge of the reflector.
-The curve of the reflector causes the reflector to sit farther away from the side of the lamphead.
+The curve of the reflector causes the reflector to sit farther away from the side of the cavity wall.
 Line up the retaining bracket mounting holes with the mounting holes in the lamphead base.

 Figure 4-8 Placing the Flood Retaining Bracket